xavier-orcutt/FlatironCleaner/README.md

 # FlatironCleaner

-`FlatironCleaner` is a Python package designed to clean and harmonize Flatiron Health cancer data structured around a specified index date of interest (e.g., metastatic diagnosis date, or treatment initiation).
+`FlatironCleaner` is a Python package designed to clean and harmonize Flatiron Health cancer data structured around a specified index date of interest (e.g., metastatic diagnosis datw or treatment initiation).
 The package standardizes the process of transforming raw Flatiron CSV files into analysis-ready datasets for different cancer types.
 The goal is to help researchers maximize insights from the data, reduce time spent on data cleaning, and improve reproducibility.

 ## Overview